Child custody in Missouri over the holidays: A primer

 Parents may need to review child custody arrangements before making holiday plans.

 The holidays are often a time to focus on family and celebrate a joyous occasion.
-For those who are divorced, the holidays can bring more than just joy and celebration, they can bring stress over which parent gets to share the holiday traditions with their children.
+For those who have gone through a divorce, the holidays can bring more than just joy and celebration, they can bring stress over which parent gets to share the holiday traditions with their children.
 Parents in this situation can reduce the stress and focus on the joy by having a basic understanding of how child custody laws in their state impact the holidays.

 How does Missouri law impact child custody over the holidays?

 In Missouri, the courts encourage parents to use a holiday schedule.
-The schedule generally involves a split of the holidays, allowing for fathers first pick which holidays they will have the children on even numbered years and mothers first pick on odd numbered years.
-Holidays accounted for generally include New Years, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas and Easter.
+The schedule generally involves a split of the holidays, allowing for fathers first pick which holidays they will have the children on even-numbered years and mothers first pick on odd-numbered years.
+Holidays accounted for generally include New Year, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas, and Easter.
 Parents can also include custody arrangements for other holidays they choose to celebrate.

-It is also helpful to provide guidance on when the holiday officially starts within the agreed upon parenting plan.
+It is also helpful to guide on when the holiday officially starts within the agreed-upon parenting plan.
 For example, parents may want to denote the holiday as an entire weekend beginning at 5:00 pm the preceding Friday for holidays that fall on a Monday, like Memorial Day or Labor Day.

 What if a parent does not follow the holiday schedule?